 The bed in a box concept, also described as mattress in a box, is bucking the trend in the mattress industry.
 This new mattress craze is exploding at an exponential rate with dozens of upstart companies upending the now $30 billion dollar mattress industry.
 The concept is simple.
 Order online and have your mattress shipped to your home in a box.
 More and more online mattress companies (new online retailer start ups as well as the traditional ones) are coming out with their own bed in a box brand.
 We have teamed up with many of the top brands to become the first and only bed in a box online affiliate network.
 With so many new bed in a box brands on the market we have consolidated most all of them on one shopping site.
 We are your go to Bed In Box and Mattress In Box site!
 We have started the first bed in a box online network to help make your mattress in boxes online shopping experience easier.
 We provide a variety of the most popular bed in a box brands options to choose from.

-Most bed-in-a-box models are one-sided (no-flip) .
+Bed in a box comes one-sided (no need to flip).
 They are compressed and vacuum-sealed into a box the fraction of the size of a traditional mattress.
 This new bed concept gets its name because they are compressed and vacuum-sealed into a box.

-This new idea is helps make mattresses easier to ship and convenient to set up.
-It is a traditional memory foam mattress that has been folded and compressed down into a smaller shape then vacuum sealed.
+This new idea helps make mattresses easier to ship and convenient to set up.
+It is a traditional memory foam mattress that has been folded and compressed down into a smaller shape and then vacuum sealed in a box.
 Recently pocketed coil models have been added but the idea remains the same.
 Once the mattress is compressed it's packed into a box and shipped.

-The customer then opens up the box, cuts the plastic around their mattress off, and then it starts to inflate once it is laid out flat.
+The customer then opens up the box, cuts off the plastic around the mattress and then it starts to inflate once it is laid out flat.
 And there you have it, an instant bed.

 Most all Bed In A Box companies make their mattresses in the USA.